 This project consists in interconnecting the Member States Customs Systems and the DG SANTE certificates database TRACES, which holds the CVED and CED certificates, through the DG TAXUD IT solution.

-The system is operational with nine Member States in production in 2018 (Czech Republic, Ireland, Slovenia, Latvia, Bulgaria, Poland, Cyprus, Estonia and Portugal,).
+The system is operational with nine Member States in production in 2020 in 9 Member States (Czechia, Ireland, Slovenia, Latvia, Bulgaria, Poland, Cyprus, Estonia and Portugal).

-The business case for the new project, the "EU Customs Single Window: Certificates exchange (CERTEX)" project has been approved by the Member States and the Commission in early 2017 to accommodate new certificates' integration and enhancement of the functionalities of the EU SW-CVED phase.
+The business case for the new project, the "EU Customs Single Window: Certificates exchange (EU CSW-CERTEX)" project was approved by the Member States and the Commission in early 2017 to accommodate new certificates' integration and enhancement of the functionalities of the EU SW-CVED phase.
 The "EU Customs Single Window: CERTEX" project is based on the EU SW-CVED pilot project.

 The enhancement of the functionalities of the EU SW-CVED consist of adding the quantity management functionality, and the possibility to generate and transmit certificates in a human-readable format (i.e. PDF) for the three certificates currently available in the EU SW-CVED (CVEDA, CVEDP and CED).

-Three new certificates will be added to the project: Forest Law Enforcement, Governance and Trade (FLEGT) from DG ENV, Certificate of Organic Inspection (COI) from DG AGRI and Common Health Entry Document for Plant Protection (CHED-PP) from DG SANTE, envisaging the same functionalities as for the CVEDA, CVEDP and CED after the above-mentioned enhancement.
+Three new certificates have been added to the project: Forest Law Enforcement, Governance and Trade (FLEGT) from DG ENV, Certificate of Organic Inspection (COI) from DG AGRI and Common Health Entry Document for Plant Protection (CHED-PP) from DG SANTE, envisaging the same functionalities as for the CVEDA, CVEDP and CED after the above-mentioned enhancement.

-All three new certificates are (or will be) managed by TRACES (TRACES NT) administered by the European Commission’s DG SANTE.
+All three new certificates are managed by TRACES NT administered by the European Commission’s DG SANTE.

-Initially, the project will be limited to connecting the EU Customs SW to TRACES/TRACES NT since the six certificates falling in scope (CVEDA, CVEDP, CED, FLEGT, COI and CHED-PP) are (or will be) managed within TRACES/TRACES NT.
-However, looking at the perspectives of the EU Customs SW evolution, other certificates hosted on a database different than TRACES/TRACES NT will be added.
+Initially, the project is limited to connecting the EU Customs SW to TRACES/TRACES NT since the six certificates falling in scope (CVEDA, CVEDP, CED, FLEGT, COI and CHED-PP) are managed within TRACES/TRACES NT.
+However, looking at the perspectives of the EU Customs SW evolution, other certificates hosted on a database different than TRACES NT will be added.

 The next project phase will cover the interconnection with the ODS2 Licensing system of DG CLIMA, allowing the exchange of information on the Ozone Depleting Substances Licenses (ODS) and Fluorinated Greenhouse Gases (FGAS).
-This interconnection is planned to be enabled in 2020.
+This interconnection is planned to be enabled in 2020 for ODS and in 2021 for the FGAS flow.

-In parallel with the activities on certificates exchange, a Customs 2020 Project Group has been set up in December 2016 to study a possible framework to develop the EU Single Window environment for customs including its legal aspects.
+In parallel with the activities on certificates exchange, a Customs 2020 Project Group was set up in December 2016 to study a possible framework to develop the EU Single Window environment for customs including its legal aspects.

-This Project Group is expected to tackle the global vision of the EU Single Window environment for customs including the coverage for the automated acceptance and verification of certificates supporting the customs declaration, the necessary legal basis, as well as the Action Plan to establish such environment.
+This Project Group aimed to tackle the global vision of the EU Single Window environment for customs including the coverage for the automated acceptance and verification of certificates supporting the customs declaration, the necessary legal basis, as well as the Action Plan to establish such environment.

 Following the outcome of first phase project activities, a new legal initiative was launched in April 2017, receiving political validation on 20/06/2017.
-The Inception Impact Assessment for this initiative has been published in Europa-info-better regulation-initiatives.
+The Inception Impact Assessment for this initiative was published in Europa-info-better regulation-initiatives.

-The aforementioned Project Group will also continue to support the legal developments of the initiative as a consultative body.
+The aforementioned Project Group continued to support the legal developments of the initiative as a consultative body.

 The European Commission launched a public consultation to provide stakeholders involved in the cross-border movement of goods and the wider public with the opportunity to express their views on all elements covered by the impact assessment: problem definition and respective drivers/root causes; the issue of subsidiarity and the added value of an EU level intervention; preliminary options for measures/policy packages; likely impacts of each option.
 Qualitative (opinions, views, perceptions, suggestions) and quantitative information (data, statistics) were sought from stakeholders.

-The public consultation was running from 09/10/2018 until 17/01/2019; the questionnaire that had been used in this consultation can be found here.
+The public consultation ran from 09/10/2018 until 17/01/2019; the questionnaire that was used in this consultation can be found here.
 The individual responses submitted during the public consultation period can be viewed in their raw form in this table.
 A brief statistical report presents the responses for each question – the summary report a more detailed analysis of the public consultation.
 Participants also had the possibility to upload position papers, which can be found here.

 More detailed information about all of the stakeholder consultation activities planned for this initiative can be found in this stakeholder consultation strategy here.